physiotherapy for Knee Pain in Cheltenham

 There are many causes including a heavy blow to the knee, jobs that require long periods of kneeling, fungal or bacterial infection, rheumatoid arthritis, prolonged periods working in front of a computer, and playing sports where a lot of pressure is placed on the knee joint such as football or squash.

-Physio for knee bursitis treatment can reduce pain, swelling, and stiffness in the knee, and restore mobility in the knee.
+Physiotherapy treatment for knee bursitis can reduce pain, swelling, and stiffness in the knee, and restore mobility in the knee.
 Treatment for 2-8 weeks will swelling management, stretching, and strengthening exercises.

 Knee cartilage damage